rowa78/k8s-gitops/ansible/roles/lablabs.rke2/README.md

 If the playbook starts to hang at the `Start RKE2 service on the rest of the nodes` task and then fails at the `Wait for remaining nodes to be ready` task, you probably have some limitations on you nodes' network.

 Please check the required *Inbound Rules for RKE2 Server Nodes* at the following link: <https://docs.rke2.io/install/requirements/#networking>.

+### RKE2 upgrade playbook failed due to an interrupted upgrade

+In case the new RKE2 version was installed but not started, rerun the playbook with the variable `rke2_allow_downgrade: true` to bypass the downgrade prevention check.

 ## License